Design and Manufacture of the RF Power Supply and RF Transmission Line for SANAEM Project Prometheus: SPP RF Transmission Line

-A circulator is a non-reciprocal passive RF transformer, for delivering RF power to a target device, e.g. an accelerator cavity, while protecting the RF power supply with an RF load in the event of an impedance mismatch between the supply and the load.
-An H-plane waveguide junction circulator, to be operated at the frequency of 352.2 MHz, has been designed using CST MWS \cite{cst} for the SPP project.
-This RF device is intended to deliver the RF power generated by the RF power supply unit, with minimal loss by fulfilling the 50$\Omega$ impedance matching requirement, while protecting the power supply against any power reflections.
-The maximum power handling requirement is about 200 kW which will be supplied from port 1.
-The circulator is expected to transfer it to the port 2, the RF transmission line connection, which will deliver it to the RFQ (as seen in figure \ref{circ_elec}) by the means of waveguides and rigid coaxial cables discussed previously.
-The air cooled RF dump that was discussed in previous section \ref{Dump} will be connected to port-3 to absorb any reflections from port-2.
+A circulator is a non-reciprocal passive RF transformer, used to deliver the RF power to a target device, e.g. an accelerator cavity, while protecting the RF power supply with an RF load in the event of an impedance mismatch between the supply and the load.
+An H-plane waveguide junction circulator, to be operated at the frequency of 352.21 MHz, has been designed using CST MWS \cite{cst} for the SPP project.
+This RF device is intended to deliver the RF power generated by the RF power supply unit, with minimal loss, while protecting the power supply against any power reflections.
+The maximum power handling requirement for the project is about 120 kW which will be supplied from port-1.
+The circulator is designed to transfer this power to port-2, as seen in Fig.\ref{circ_elec}.

+That port is connected to the RF transmission line, delivering RF power to the RFQ by the means of waveguides and rigid coaxial cables, discussed previously.
+The air cooled RF dump that was discussed in the previous section \ref{Dump} is connected to port-3 to absorb any reflections from port-2.

-The designed circulator consists of two aluminum disks and two disks of ferrites which are attached to half height of the WR2300 waveguide.
-After CST MWS simulations, the ferrite material is determined as NG-1600 from the catalogue of Magnetics Group \cite{ferrite-satici}.
-NG-1600 has a saturation magnetization $4\pi M_s$ at 1600 Gauss, its maximum line width is 10 Oersted, its dielectric constant is 14.6 while the loss tangent is below $2\times 10^{-4}$ where all values are given by the provider at 9.4 GHz.
-The Curie temperature is given as 220 $^\circ$C. We aim to keep the ferrites around the room temperature via water cooling during the operation.
+The designed circulator consists of two aluminum disks and two disks of ferrites which are attached inside the HH WR2300 waveguide.
+Following CST MWS simulations, the ferrite material is determined as NG-1600 from the catalogue of Magnetics Group \cite{ferrite-satici}.
+NG-1600 has a saturation magnetization $4\pi M_s$ at 1600 Gauss, its maximum line width is 10 Oersted, and its dielectric constant is 14.6 while the loss tangent is below $2\times 10^{-4}$, where all values are given by the supplier at 9.4 GHz.
+The Curie temperature is given as 220$^\circ$C which was considered in the thermal simulations.
+The necessary setup to keep the ferrites at room temperature during the operation was made available via water cooling.
+However due to low RF duty factor (0.01\%), so far no such need has arisen.
 The relation between the saturation magnetic field of the ferrite $\vec{M_s}$ and applied field $\vec{H}$ both having time dependence of $\omega$ can be formulated as below:

-where elements of $X$ correspond to:
+where elements of $X$ correspond to;

-Thus, magnetic field becomes:
+Thus, magnetic field becomes;

-where the Larmor and magnetization frequencies respectively are:
+where the Larmor and magnetization frequencies are respectively;